Data Harmonisation and Interoperability

 Readers will gain an understanding of the key international standards for statistical data exchange, including the Statistical Data and Metadata Exchange (SDMX) framework; geospatial interoperability standards from the Open Geospatial Consortium (OGC) and International Hydrographic Organization (IHO); and classification concordance mechanisms that enable mapping between different classification systems.
 The Circular explains how these standards support the compilation of coherent ocean accounts by enabling data from national statistical offices, environmental agencies, hydrographic organisations, and research institutions to be combined in a consistent manner.
 By applying the principles and protocols described here, compilers will be equipped to establish data integration workflows that maximise data quality while minimising manual processing.

-This Circular builds upon the quality assurance principles established in TG-0.7 Quality Assurance and supports implementation of all thematic ocean accounting modules.
-All ocean accounts benefit from harmonised data, particularly TG-3.1 Asset Accounts which integrate physical and monetary data from multiple sources, TG-2.6 Physical Flow Accounts which depend on consistent classifications, and TG-3.8 Combined Presentations which integrate data across environmental, economic, and social domains.
+This Circular builds upon the quality assurance principles established in TG-0.7 Quality Assurance Principles and supports implementation of all thematic ocean accounting modules.
+All ocean accounts benefit from harmonised data, particularly TG-3.1 Asset Accounts which integrate physical and monetary data from multiple sources, TG-2.6 Ocean Economy Investment which depends on consistent classifications, and TG-3.8 Combined Presentations which integrate data across environmental, economic, and social domains.
 Key terms are defined in TG-0.6 Glossary.

 2. Requirements